fancidev/qtinter/docs/usage.rst

 function must be wrapped in an :class:`asyncio.Task` to be scheduled for execution.

 We show below three coding patterns to do this.
-We demonstrate these patterns in the context of a simple *Stopwatch* app that looks like
+For demonstration, we make a simple *Stopwatch* app that looks like the following:
-below:

 .. image:: _static/stopwatch.gif